The emergence of Co-operative Societies, 19th century

 The first Co-operative societies in Wales were established in the South Wales valleys.

-They were modelled on the Rochdale Pioneers of England, established 1844.
-The Rochdale Society of Equitable Pioneers was a group of 28 weavers, silk workers and other artisans who had suffered from mechanisation of the Industrial Revolution.
+They were modelled on the Rochdale Pioneers of England, established in 1844.
+The Rochdale Society of Equitable Pioneers was a group of 28 weavers, silk workers, and other artisans who had suffered from mechanisation of the Industrial Revolution.
 They combined their efforts to create business principles that would benefit them.